Basic methods and reasoning in Biostatistics - February 2020

 - Working as:

 The LUMC course ‘Basic Methods and Reasoning in Biostatistics’ covers the fundamental toolbox of biostatistical methods plus a solid methodological basis to properly interpret statistical results.
 The course is a mandatory part of the LUMC Graduate School Program and a prerequisite for any of the advanced biostatistical courses offered by the LUMC.
+This is a basic course, targeted at a wide audience.
 The course is given during a single week, followed by a final examination on the next Tuesday.

-- The material of Friday will be discussed on Monday 17 February 2020 from 9-10 Every afternoon participants work individually in the electronic learning environment on their own PCs/laptops on their own workplace.
-For participants who do not have their workplace at the LUMC we booked a separate room where you can work.
+- Every afternoon participants work individually in the electronic learning environment on their own PCs/laptops on their own workplace.
+For participants who do not have their workplace at the LUMC we book a separate room where you can work.
+An online forum is available for posing questions during these afternoons.

 - Please note that you have to sign the attendance list every day

 Make sure you have either SPSS or R (according to your preference) installed on your computer to work through the exercises.
-Non-LUMC participants with a non-windows PC (like a Mac) should make sure they obtain and install a (evaluation version of) SPSS or R before the course.
 You can find an SPSS trial version at https://www.ibm.com/analytics/spss-trials.
 R is a free software environment and can be downloaded from the R project website.
-All LUMC participants should make sure they have access to SPSS or R and should work on their own PCs at any location convenient for them.
 Contact the ICT department if you need help with the installation.

 - Secondary school mathematics.
 No prior knowledge of biostatistics required.